XueyangBai/PBL-connecter-database-and-GUI/README.md

 Both .ipynb and .py formats of the code are provided for user convenience.

 Developed by:
-College of Civil Engineering, Nanjing Forestry University For technical inquiries, please contact: k.zheng@njfu.edu.cn
+College of Civil Engineering, Nanjing Forestry University.
+For technical inquiries, please contact: k.zheng@njfu.edu.cn